Find Affordable College Courses

 Read full report on Health & Medical Administrative Services at Concordia University, Chicago

-Out of the 23 schools in Illinois that were part of this year’s ranking, DeVry University - Illinois landed the # 4 spot on the list.
-Located in the medium-sized city of Chicago, DeVry University - Illinois is a private for-profit college with a fairly large student population.
+The in-demand bachelor’s degree programs at DeVry University - Illinois helped the school earn the #4 place on this year’s ranking of the most popular health and medical administrative services schools in Illinois.
+Located in the medium-sized city of Chicago, DeVry University - Illinois is a private for-profit school with a very large student population.

 About 85% of the students majoring in health and medical administrative services at the school are women while 15% are male.